imane0101010/ToDoList/README.md

       menuBar()->addMenu(help);
       help->addAction("&about");
 ```
-Now let´s connect the Actions:
+* [x] **Now let´s connect the Actions:**
 ```cpp
 connect(new_task,&QAction::triggered,this,&ToDoList::new_slot);
 connect(pending_task,&QAction::triggered,this,&ToDoList::hide_pending);
 connect(done_task,&QAction::triggered,this,&ToDoList::hide_finished);
 ```
 ### Main Widget:

 Our main widget should be splitted into three areas:
-Basically we will create three listWidgets.
+We will create three listWidgets.
 ```cpp
  QListWidget *listWidget1 ;
   QListWidget *listWidget2;
   QListWidget *listWidget3;
   ```
-Now.we will try to arrange them in a specific way:
+Now, we will try to arrange them in a specific way:

 listWidget1 and listWidget2 will be laid horizontally and the last one will be laid vertically.
 I will be using QSplitter,layouts and a QWidget as a container and a central widget .Here is the full code: